ganza9/ping-pong/README.md

 #### By Gennaro Anzalone

+## Specs

+When a user enters a number it is returned.
+When a user enters a number divisible by 3, return "ping".
+When a user enters a number divisible by 5, return "pong".
+When a user returns a number divisible by 15, return "ping-pong".
+User can enter any number into the field and get a return that counts to that number.

 ## Description

 A web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions: